kobakos/Acrylic_3D_KB/README.md

 Don't place the switches at this point.
 ![case structure](/readme_images/bottom_bunnkai.png)
 ![case structure](/readme_images/bottom_bunnkai_2.png)
 Then, assemble the plate section, using these images as a reference and insert it to the bottom section.
+You can use masking tapes to keep the parts in position.
+This makes the later glueing process easier.
 ![case structure](/readme_images/top_bunnkai_maue.png)
 ![case structure](/readme_images/top_bunnkai_naname.png)
 ![case structure](/readme_images/top_bunnkai_sita.png)